 The Grid Layout

-You can align items in a grid for easier viewing by arranging them in a grid.
+You can arrange items in a grid to make it easier to see them.
 Click on the ‘Grid Layout’ button and choose how many columns and rows you would like.
 Then click on ‘arrange objects’.
 You can choose to ‘Leave the top left grid cell empty.’

 Note: Make sure to align objects as soon as they are uploaded to the board and group all items you want to keep together.